ApolloNet/pdepda/contents/en/sections/elbeuf.md

 image:
 description:
 chapters:
-  - chapter: Local archives and the Jewish question (1940-1944)
+  - chapter: Local Archives and the Jewish Question (1940-1944)
     text: <p>Recent decades have seen considerable progress in historical research about the Occupation.
 In France, Germany and the United States, access to previously closed archive holdings has let researchers delve into new areas of study, such as the Jewish Question and the French State’s responsibility in implementing measures against French Jews.
 While Nazi Germany was the instigator of an outright program to exterminate Jews in Europe, the Vichy government also collaborated in this plan in the French territory.
 By exploiting a generalized open anti-Semitism that had lain dormant among the political, economic, and intellectual elite and the public since the Dreyfus affair, the State pulled the country’s entire administrative system into collaboration with the Nazi plan.</p><p>This exhibition draws on the archives produced by the administration itself to deal with the Jewish Question during the Occupation.
 It shows how the measures of German authorities and the French State were applied at a communal level.
 The local impact, revealed through the fates of men and women who were a part of the daily lives of their fellow citizens, friends and colleagues, demonstrates the full human consequences of this repression.</p>
   - chapter: Administration of the Communes During the Occupation
     text: <p>The armistice signed on June 22, 1940 ratified the division of France into two zones separated by a demarcation line.
 In the north, or the “occupied zone,” the French State had to accommodate the German administration, which was essentially a military presence and was based in Paris.
 The government in Vichy freely administered the only departments in the free zone, or the southern part of the country and the colonies.
 Prefects became an essential part of the administration, from the top of the State authority down to the municipalities.</p><p>On July 10, legislators voted to give full powers to Marshal Pétain.
 Through a law enacted on November 16, 1940, the Vichy government abolished the election of municipal councillors and re-established their appointment by the Minister of the Interior in towns of over 10,000 people and by the Prefect for all others.
 Between 1940 and 1941, nearly 500 municipalities were dissolved.
 Communists, Jews, and Freemasons were excluded from the new legislative assemblies.</p>